bloomberg/lucene-solr/solr/contrib/ltr/example/README.md

 It is worth to note that human judgements can be produced also relying on a crowdsourcing platform, that allows a user to show human workers documents associated with a query and to get back relevance labels.
+Usually the judge visualizes a query together with a list of results and her task consists in assigning a relevance label to each document (e.g., Perfect, Excellent, Good, Fair, Not relevant).
+Training data can then be obtained by translating the labels into numeric scores (e.g., Perfect = 4, Excellect = 3, Good = 2, Fair = 1, Not relevant = 0).